AnujaGaikwad/Python-/README.md

 - Practical experience through projects and exercises.
 - Ability to think algorithmically and design your own programs.

-By the end of the course,I'll be well-equipped with the knowledge and skills to tackle a variety of programming challenges, build your own applications, and continue learning more about software development.
+By the end of the course, I'll be well-equipped with the knowledge and skills to tackle a variety of programming challenges, build your applications, and continue learning more about software development.